 Public decency cases and politically controversial artworks have recently raised a great deal of debate in Japan about an apparent drift towards censorship in Japan.
 Partly there have been cases of outside pressure (legal action against artists or public pressure on museums), but also there is the question of a distinctive national culture of self-censorship in which artists carefully align themselves to not cross critical or offensive lines.
 This trend, however, is certainly not confined to Japan, and needs to be discussed in the context of the decay of the public sphere in countries worldwide, driven by the rising sensationalism and populist mentality of both mainstream and social media.

-The all-day workshop on Friday 16th March follows the Third Thursday Lecture on the evening of Thursday 15th March, in which Adrian Favell will offer an introductory lecture to the changing themes and aesthetics of Japanese contemporary art since the triple earthquake disasters of March 2011.
+The all-day workshop follows the Third Thursday Lecture on the evening of Thursday 15th March, in which Adrian Favell offers an introductory lecture to the changing themes and aesthetics of Japanese contemporary art since the triple earthquake disasters of March 2011.

 List of Participants